 Embedding functionality into robotic sensors makes them easier to use and far more powerful than similar items from even a few years ago.
-A new camera from DFRobot provides vision capabilities many hobbyists have only dreamed of having.
+A camera from DFRobot provides vision capabilities many hobbyists have only dreamed of having.

 If you have followed my SERVO articles over the years, you know I’ve written about many robots of all types.
-Figure 1 shows a basic robot I recommended for beginners in January 2017.
+Figure 1 shows a basic robot I recommended for beginners back in January 2017.

 At the other end of the scale was Arlo: “The Robot You’ve Always Wanted.”
-He’s shown in Figure 2 and was featured in a series of articles that started back in January 2015.
+He’s shown in Figure 2 and was featured in a series of articles that started way back in January 2015.

 There have been many more, but these three certainly are representative of the diversity of my projects.
 Arlo was the only robot of this group that had any vision, and even though his capabilities were somewhat impressive for 2015, I have always wanted more.

 The other robots could certainly have benefited from vision capabilities, but all the effort required for vision seemed like too much work.

 A while ago, I backed the HuskyLens camera project (see Figure 4) when it was on Kickstarter.
 It promised a low-cost camera with built-in capabilities that could make vision available for robots of all levels.